Election on constitutional amendments in Ohio could impact abortion rights measure

 Since the landmark Roe v.
 Wade decision legalizing abortion was overturned last summer, amendments protecting access to abortion in other states, even conservative ones, have passed handily — but generally with less than 60% of the vote.

 The high-stakes election also is taking place under sweeping election law changes enacted in January.
-Some of those affect registration, which remains open through 9 p.m.
-Monday.
+Some of those affected registration, which closed Monday.

-Eligible Ohioans using a paper form to register or update a registration must provide additional identification for the first time this year: either an Ohio driver's license, ID number or the last four digits of their Social Security number.
-Also, the paper form they use must conform with the one developed by Republican Secretary of State Frank LaRose, his office said.
+Eligible Ohioans using a paper form to register or update a registration were required to provide additional identification for the first time this year: either an Ohio driver's license, ID number or the last four digits of their Social Security number.
+Also, they needed to use a paper form that conformed with the one developed by Republican Secretary of State Frank LaRose, his office said.

-Voters may use the paper form, register online or register in person.

-The language that voters will see on their ballots in the August election has been the subject of litigation.
+The language appearing on voters' August ballots has been the subject of litigation.
 Though the Ohio Supreme Court agreed to order some minor tweaks, justices let stand a description of the amendment as “elevating” the standards for qualifying and passing future constitutional amendments in the state.
 One Person One Vote had argued that the term carries a positive connotation that could bias voters toward a “yes” vote, but justices said it means basically the same thing as “raising” or “increasing.”

 The election date also was the subject of a lawsuit, which argued it violated a law eliminating most August elections that state legislators passed only last year.
 Backers of that law, who initially included LaRose, argued such elections are costly, cause extra work for overburdened county election boards and inspire chronically low turnouts.